 A systems safety analysis would normally evaluate and resolve the potential for these types of unsafe conditions.
-However, the design data for STC SA1832SO do not include a systems safety analysis to specifically identify these failure modes and do not show that an inadvertent main cargo door opening is extremely improbable.
+The design data for STC SA1862SSO do not include a system safety analysis to specifically identify these failure modes and do not show that an inadvertent main deck cargo door opening is extremely improbable.
 The need for a system safety analysis is identified in the ATA Final Report and the FAA Memorandum.